rania3103/holbertonschool-simple_shell/README.md

 ## [Conclusion](https://via.placeholder.com/10/00b48a?text=+) 💎

-Building a simple shell in C involves understanding how to parse and execute commands, handle user input and output, and manage processes using system calls like fork and execvp.
+Building a simple shell in C involves understanding how to parse and execute commands, handle user input and output, and manage processes using system calls like fork and execve.

 The process of creating a shell requires a deep understanding of C programming language and the Unix operating system.